A survey on the generalized connectivity of graphs: Introduction

-Although there are many elegant and powerful results on connectivity in graph theory, the classical connectivity and edge-connectivity cannot be satisfied in practice use.
+Although there are many elegant and powerful results on connectivity in Graph Theory, the classical connectivity and edge-connectivity cannot be satisfied considerably in practical uses.
 So people tried to generalize these concepts.
-For the ``cut" version definition of connectivity, we find that the above minimum vertex set does not regard to the number of components of $G\setminus S$.
+For the ``cut" version definition of connectivity, one can see that the above minimum vertex set does not regard to the number of components of $G\setminus S$.
 Two graphs with the same connectivity may have different degrees of vulnerability in the sense that the deletion of a vertex cut-set of minimum cardinality from one graph may produce a graph with considerably more components than in the case of the other graph.
-For example, the star $K_{1,n}$ and the path $P_{n+1}\ (n\geq 3)$ are both trees of order $n+1$ and therefore connectivity $1$, but the deletion of a cut-vertex from $K_{1,n}$ produces a graph with $n$ components while the deletion of a cut-vertex from $P_{n+1}$ produces only two components.
-The above statement suggest a generalization of the connectivity of a graph.
+For example, the star $K_{1,n}$ and the path $P_{n+1}\ (n\geq 3)$ are both trees of order $n+1$ and therefore connectivity $1$, but the deletion of a cut-vertex from $K_{1,n}$ produces a graph with $n$ components, while the deletion of a cut-vertex from $P_{n+1}$ produces only two components.
+The above statement suggests a generalization of the connectivity of a graph.
 In 1984, Chartrand et al. \cite{Chartrand1} generalized the ``cut" version definition of connectivity.
-For an integer $k \ (k\geq 2)$ and a graph $G$ of order $n \ (n\geq k)$, the \emph{$k$-connectivity} $\kappa'_k(G)$ is the smallest number of vertices whose removal from $G$ of order $n \ (n\geq k)$ produces a graph with at least $k$ components or a graph with fewer than $k$ vertices.
+For an integer $k \ (k\geq 2)$ and a graph $G$ of order $n \ (n\geq k)$, the \emph{$k$-connectivity} $\kappa'_k(G)$ is the smallest number of vertices whose removal from $G$ produces a graph with at least $k$ components or a graph with fewer than $k$ vertices.
 Thus, for $k=2$, $\kappa'_2(G)=\kappa(G)$.
-For more details about $k$-connectivity, we refer to \cite{Chartrand1, Day, Oellermann2, Oellermann3}.
+For more details about the $k$-connectivity, we refer to \cite{Chartrand1, Day, Oellermann2, Oellermann3}.